 Plan Your Visit

 Visitors taking a tram ride to the top of the Gateway Arch for a stunning panoramic view of the St. Louis area.
 See a screening of the film "Monument to the Dream" which details the construction of the Arch.
-Or take in a film at the Odyssey Theatre, which shows movies on its wide-screen, four-story tall screen.
+Make a stop at one of the museum shops for a wide selection of books, videos, posters, and educational materials.

 The Historic Old Courthouse is the visitor center for the Arch where you can purchase your timed ticket to the Arch and learn the status of construction on the Arch grounds.
 The Old Courthouse also houses restored courtrooms and a History Channel film about the Dred Scott case.
 New exhibits featuring Colonial St. Louis, Lewis and Clark and the fur trade, and the clash of cultures between pioneers and American Indians will open in April 2015.

 Check out the Calendar to learn about upcoming activities and programs.

 Due to security measures at the Gateway Arch, all visitors to the Arch must pass through an airport style security checkpoint.
 No weapons--including firearms, knives, pepper spray, mace, or electronic weapons--are allowed.
 If you have pre-purchased your tram ticket, please arrive at least 30 minutes before your tram time.